wp-plugins/paypal-digital-goods-payment-gateway-for-woocommerce/README.txt

 This Plugin offers in-context payment so buyers never leave your site to pay for an order.
 After a buyer has purchased once with your site.

+= More payment choice means more sales. =
+*	Shoppers feel safer when they see the PayPal logo on your site.
+*	Access to over 100 million active online buyers who look for the PayPal way to pay!
+*	Set-up is a snap and processing fees are low.
+Start selling online in just minutes with PayPal.
+*	Join the most successful online retailers who add PayPal to streamline checkout and boost sales.
+*	PayPal invests millions to keep customer information safe and fraud rates extremely low.

+= Set-up is a snap =
+*	Paypal Digital Goods Payment Gateway For Woocommerce Plugin makes it faster and easier to add PayPal to your site.

+= Help boost Sales =
+*	Open the door to over 100 million buyers who look for the PayPal way to pay.

+= Faster checkout helps increase sales =
+*	Streamlining checkout satisfies customers, helps increase sales and prevent shopping cart abandonment.

+= Start selling in just minutes =
+*	PayPal requires no set-up or cancellation fees and no advanced programming knowledge.

+= Peace of Mind =
+*	Merchants enjoy peace of mind with a leader in payments.
+PayPal invests millions to keep customer information safe and fraud rates extremely low.

+= Trusted =
+*	Millions of retailers of all types and sizes trust the checkout experts at PayPal to increase sales by making checkout faster, easier and more secure.

+= Low processing rates =
+*	PayPal's processing fees are easy and transparent and among the lowest around.

+= Save 14% on credit card processing rates for your website1. =

+= Clear and easy reporting =
+*	PayPal reporting is clear and easy, showing all customer activity, transaction data, and profit and loss.

 == Installation ==

 = Automatic installation =